SophistSolutions/Stroika/Documentation/Installing-Required-Tools.md

 - Compiler
   - gcc 11 or later OR
-    - Stroika v3 is currently tested with gcc-11, and gcc-12
+    - Stroika v3 is currently tested with gcc-11 thru gcc-14
-  - llvm (clang++) 13 or later
+  - llvm (clang++) 14 or later
-    - Stroika v3 is currently tested with clang-13, clang-14
+    - Stroika v3 is currently tested with clang-14 thrue clang-19
     - libc++ - if used - must be v 14 or later due to concept/chrono support
 - automake (if building curl)
 - libtool (gnu version) – (if building curl)